Alexander-Levy/Dotfiles/README.md

 ```

 ## TODO

-List is in no particular order and with no promise of completion.
 - [X] Add a readme file for each program
 - [ ] Add hyprland keybinds
 - [ ] Add custom neovim keybinds